jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

             ()
         )

-  the terminal shows :ref:`TypeError` because the :ref:`function<functions>` signature only has two keyword arguments which are not provided in the call
+  the terminal shows :ref:`TypeError` because the :ref:`function<functions>` signature only has 2 keyword arguments which are not provided in the call

 * using what I know from previous tests I can alter the :ref:`function<functions>` to use starred expressions